Charlotte County's tourism leaders want your thoughts

 In the end, Vestfall noted, the county should benefit economically with a large influx of new tax revenue, sales for business and jobs for residents, she said.

-Those interested in attending can RSVP at eventbrite.com where you can search for "tourism strategic plan."
+Those interested in attending can go to eventbrite.com, search for “tourism strategic plan” and register.

 Post a comment as